googleforgames/agones/site/content/en/docs/Reference/gameserver.md

   #   # set this GameServer's initial player capacity
   #   initialCapacity: 10
   #
-  # [Stage:Alpha]
+  # [Stage:Beta]
   # [FeatureFlag:CountsAndLists]
   # Counts and Lists provides the configuration for generic (player, room, session, etc.) tracking features.
-  # Commented out since Alpha, and disabled by default
+  # Now in Beta, and enabled by default
-  # counters: # counters are int64 counters that can be incremented and decremented by set amounts.
+  counters: # counters are int64 counters that can be incremented and decremented by set amounts.
 Keys must be declared at GameServer creation time.
-  #   games: # arbitrary key.
+    games: # arbitrary key.
-  #     count: 1 # initial value.
+      count: 1 # initial value.
-  #     capacity: 100 # (Optional) Defaults to 1000 and setting capacity to max(int64) may lead to issues and is not recommended.
+      capacity: 100 # (Optional) Defaults to 1000 and setting capacity to max(int64) may lead to issues and is not recommended.
 See GitHub issue https://github.com/googleforgames/agones/issues/3636 for more details.
-  #   sessions:
+    sessions:
-  #     count: 1
+      count: 1
-  # lists: # lists are lists of values stored against this GameServer that can be added and deleted from.
+  lists: # lists are lists of values stored against this GameServer that can be added and deleted from.
 Keys must be declared at GameServer creation time.
-  #   players: # an empty list, with a capacity set to 10.
+    players: # an empty list, with a capacity set to 10.
-  #     capacity: 10 # capacity value, defaults to 1000.
+      capacity: 10 # capacity value, defaults to 1000.
-  #   rooms:
+    rooms:
-  #     capacity: 333
+      capacity: 333
-  #     values: # initial set of values in a list.
+      values: # initial set of values in a list.
-  #       - room1
+        - room1
-  #       - room2
+        - room2
-  #       - room3
+        - room3
-  #
   # Pod template configuration
   # {{< k8s-api-version href="#podtemplate-v1-core" >}}
   template: